Albedo

 However, in shed or tracker systems, a counterintuitive effect occurs: albedo is part of GlobInc evaluation, which forms the basis for performance ratio determination.

-Therefore if you have a high albedo, you will have a higher GlobInc value.
-But as the albedo contribution is almost completely lost, the Yield will be the same.
-Therefore the PR will diminish !!!
-In other words, as the albedo loss is included in the PR, the yield will be the same whatever the albedo coefficient, but the PR will change !
+Therefore, if you have a high albedo, you will have a higher GlobInc value.
+But as the albedo contribution is almost completely lost, the yield will be the same.
+Therefore, the PR will decrease.
+In other words, as the albedo loss is included in the PR, the yield will be the same whatever the albedo coefficient, but the PR will change.

 As a conclusion

-The albedo contribution may become significant with little systems (BIPV) without shades on the ground level, and large plane tilts.
+The albedo contribution may become significant for small systems (BIPV) without shading at ground level, and for large plane tilts.

-But its contribution is low or negligible with big PV systems, so that its determination is not crucial.
+But its contribution is low or negligible for large PV systems, so its determination is not crucial.

 Albedo for bifacial systems